Refer to Us

 If you are a health, social prescribing or VCSE professional wanting to refer adults you are working with onto Artlift’s Gloucestershire courses, please use the forms below.
 The referral criteria are included on each form.

 Alternatively, call us on 03000 200 102

 Who can make a referral?

-Any professional involved with the health and wellbeing of adults in Gloucestershire or Wiltshire can refer to Artlift.
+Any professional involved with the health and wellbeing of adults in Gloucestershire can refer to Artlift.
 This includes (but not exclusively): GPs, nurses, social prescribers, primary care or community link workers / wellbeing agents, psychologists, physiotherapists, occupational therapists, and staff of cancer charities.

 What will participants experience?

 We are offering remote / online and face-to-face course options from September 2021.
 Most participants will be placed in a group course.
 However, on the Create Well (mental health) and the Living Well with Chronic Pain programmes and where there are more complex needs or technology access issues, participants can be supported through a more tailored Arts on Prescription programme by our Creative Navigator.

 - 10 weekly sessions to support learning, for feedback and / or to meet others (on Zoom, in a community setting, or by telephone if there’s no access to technology)

 - Up to 3 Creative Check-ins with a trained artist who’ll use a health coaching approach to help the participant set achievable goals for themselves and create a ‘Move On’ plan, which may include joining with others to sustain a participant-led group